-Most insurance plans cover physical therapy services however it is the responsibility of the patient to verify their coverage.
+Most insurance plans cover physical therapy services; however, it is the responsibility of the patient to verify their coverage.
 We suggest that you contact your insurance company and inquire about your benefits.
-Your insurance company should explain your deductible, co-pay or co-insurance, as well as any limits to your benefits.
+Your insurance company should explain your deductible, co-pay, or co-insurance, as well as any limitations to your benefits such as possible visit limits per year.
 Some insurances may require precertification.
-If this is the case you must alert us prior to your first appointment.
+If this is the case, you must alert us prior to your first appointment.
 Payment for physical therapy services provided is ultimately the

 Are you in-network with my insurance company?

 We are in-network with BlueCross BlueShield PPO.
 We will submit your claims to BCBS and then bill you for any outstanding charges due.

 Currently we are not a Medicare Provider.
 We cannot submit claims to Medicare.
 Additionally, we are unable to see Medicare patients even if they wish to pay out-of-pocket for our PT services due to Medicare law.

 If you have a balance, you will receive a statement in the mail.
 At any time, you may call our